Yazwh0/BitMagic.Documentation/Debugger/LayerViewer.md

 To open the view, open the command palette and select `BitMagic: Open The Layer View`.
 Consult the VSCode [documentation](https://code.visualstudio.com/api/extension-guides/command) on how to customise access to that and other commands.

-The Update button will refresh all the 6 windows, while doing so with the automatically update checked box set will update the displays in real time.
-Please note there is not frame control on this view, so there might be tearing or similar artifacts not present on the actual hardware.
+The Update button will refresh all six windows, while doing so with the automatically update checkbox set will update the displays in real time.
+Please note there is no frame control on this view, so there might be tearing or similar artifacts not present on the actual hardware.
 For a perfect view, pause the emulation and click Update.

 ## Explanation